 To use this plugin, you will need an API which is specified using protocol buffers.
-Additionally, this plugin makes some assumptions at the margins according to Google API design conventions, so following those conventions is recommended.
+Additionally, this plugin makes some assumptions at the margins according to Google API design conventions as described in AIPs, so following those conventions is recommended.